$M$-functions and screw functions originating from Goldbach's problem and zeros of the Riemann zeta function: Introduction

 Assuming the Riemann hypothesis, $|X^{\rho-1/2}|=1$ in \eqref{f_101}.
 Thus, the absolute convergence of $H(X)$ implies its boundedness.
 The compactness of the support of $M_H(u)$ in formula \eqref{f_104} is a consequence of the boundedness of $H(X)$ under the Riemann hypothesis (see the proof of Theorem \ref{thm_1_1} after Corollary \ref{cor_2_1}).
 As the converse of Theorem \ref{thm_1_1}, we observe that the boundedness of $H(X)$ follows from formula \eqref{f_104}.
 On the other hand, as will be shown in the more general setting in Section \ref{section_3}, boundedness of $H(X)$ implies that all $i(\rho-1/2)$ are real (cf. Corollary \ref{cor_3_1}), that is, the Riemann hypothesis holds.
 Therefore, we obtain the following:

-\begin{theorem}[Corollary \ref{cor_3_2}] We assume that the formula \eqref{f_104} holds for a compactly supported continuous function $M_H: \R \to \R$ and for any test function $\Phi: \R \to \C$ which is locally Riemann integrable.
-Then, $H(X)$ is bounded, and hence the Riemann hypothesis holds. \end{theorem}
+\begin{theorem} We assume that the formula \eqref{f_104} holds for a compactly supported continuous function $M_H: \R \to \R$ and for any test function $\Phi: \R \to \C$ which is locally Riemann integrable.
+Then $H(X)$ is bounded, and hence the Riemann hypothesis holds. \end{theorem} This is a special case of Corollary~\ref{cor_3_2}.
 In \eqref{f_104}, the function $M_H$ is a nonnegative function, but it is not assumed to be nonnegative in Theorem \ref{thm_1_2} because it is not necessary for the proof.

 Next, we consider the following variant of \eqref{f_101}

 which not only has a value-distribution similar to \eqref{f_101}, but also has richer properties.
 We find that asymptotic formula \eqref{f_102} implies